apache/directory-fortress-core/README.txt

 1. Java SDK Version 6 or beyond installed to target environment
 2. Apache Ant 1.8 or beyond installed to target environment
 3. OpenLDAP installed to target system.  (options follow in section 1)
-4. GIT installed to target environment. (for Fortress developers only)
+4. GIT installed to target environment.
+(Fortress developers only)

 ___________________________________________________________________________________
 ###################################################################################